multiOTP/multiotp/readme_5.0.2.6.txt

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
+2016-11-04 5.0.2.6 SysCo/al Better SSL support using context if available (for PHP >= 5.3)
+                            New methods SetTouchFolder(), GetTouchFolder(), FolderTouched() to offer implementation of asynchronous synchronization
+                            SOAP service available (compatible with OpenOTP SOAP service) Weekly anonymized stats added (can be disabled).
+Anonymized stats include the following information: backend type, AD/LDAP used or not, OS version, PHP version, library version, number of accounts defined, number of tokens defined.
+They are sent on the stats.multiotp.net FQDN which is hosted in Switzerland.
+                            It's now possible to select a specific LDAP/AD attribute used as the synchronised account name SetLdapSyncedUserAttribute(), GetLdapSyncedUserAttribute()
+                            Unified configuration backup and restore format (BackupConfiguration) Better support of MS-CHAPv2 in the provided appliances Cached requests supported (cached during a specific amount of time, useful for WebDAV authentication)
+                             (device option cache_result_enabled)
+                            A try on the previous password is rejected, but the error counter is not incremented ForceNoDisplayLog() method added, in order to be able to disable log on display in server mode XML parsing error are more verbose
+                            XmlServer is now sending XML response with the specific Content-type: text/xml YubicoOTP private id check is now implemented SSL AD/LDAP also supported with Windows 2012 server SyncLdapUsers is now using a semaphore file in order to avoid concurrent process for large AD/LDAP sync
+                             (tested with 1'000 groups, 100'000 users, 1'000 users in the LDAP sync group) AD/LDAP additional log information
+                            New GetNetworkInfo and SetNetworkInfo methods
+                            Special chars support enhanced in LDAP class (as described in RFC4515) The default ldap_group_cn_identifier is now cn instead of sAMAccountName The first matching group defined in AD/LDAP group(s) filtering is now defined for the user (this group is returned as the Filter-Id (11) option in a successful RADIUS answer) Enhanced SMS support for Clickatell, SSL is now also working Bug fix concerning QRcode generation for mOTP Code fixes
 2015-07-18 4.3.2.6 SysCo/al New ResetTempUserArray method (as we want to move away from global array in the near future)
                             For _user_data, default values are now extracted from the definition array QRcode generation for mOTP (motp://[SITENAME]:[USERNAME]?secret=[SECRET-KEY])